Opera Singer

 Have you ever sang for kids at a school?

-Asked by Jade almost 4 years ago
+Asked by Jade over 4 years ago

 Yes!
 I adore singing for kids and actually taught opera through Opera Improv where the kids told us what their opera was to be about.
 It was a blast.
 I've also done other in school performances that are more traditional.
 Kids are the greatest audiences.